jedgroev/SGWebsite/lessons/20190409_ImageJ-Macro_Franka/README.md

 Macro's can be very simple to very complex.
 Everything you do by hand repeatedly causes you to loose time and should be avoided.
 Examples of simple macro's:
 - rearrange the order of images in a stack
 - save lots of images in a different type
-- semi-automatically crop images, while you manually place the crop box over an image
+- semi-automatically crop images and add scale bar etc, while you manually place the crop box over an image (prepare for publication)
 - determine values from multiple regions of a hyperstack and save these
 - make a nice ratio FRET image
 - save the ROIs (regions of interest) you have analysed
 - ... your 'favorite' repetitive task ...

-There are many languages that can be used to write a script in ImageJ, we will only work with the most simple one, which can be saved as an .txt file.
-If you want to write your own plugins, you will need more advanced programming and I recommend you to go to the ImageJ intro to programming link at the bottom of this page.
+There are many languages that can be used to write a script in ImageJ, we will only work with the most simple one, which can be saved as a .txt file.
+If you want to write your own plugins, you might need more advanced programming and I recommend you to go to the ImageJ intro to programming link at the bottom of this page.

 ## Very basic commands (5 min)
 First open a new macro: _Plugins > New > Macro_.